Space Syntax-guided Post-training for Residential Floor Plan Generation: Literature Review

-Cross-disciplinary generative tasks increasingly require models to satisfy explicit constraints and domain knowledge that are difficult to capture via standard maximum-likelihood pre-training alone.
-Recent advances in generative AI suggest multiple practical pathways for injecting such knowledge into a generator, especially when supervision is sparse, non-differentiable, or preference-based.
+For generative tasks that must respect explicit domain knowledge, standard maximum-likelihood pre-training alone is often insufficient.
+Several practical mechanisms have been developed for injecting such knowledge into a generator, particularly when the relevant supervision is non-differentiable or preference-based.